-While dog bites can happen for many reasons, most puppies bite out of fear aggression.
-Humans can inherit a tendency to be anxious, and so can dogs, but the environment, life experience, and breed tendencies also play a role.
-That can lead to scared puppies that react with aggression to frightening events.
+While dog bites can happen for many reasons, fear aggression is a common concern.
+Just like humans, dogs can inherit a tendency to be anxious, and the dog's environment, life experience, and breed tendencies also play a role.
+That can lead to scared puppies as well as adult dogs, that react with aggression to frightening events.

-When dogs fear something, it triggers the instinctive “fight or flight” response, and when your puppy can’t escape whatever scares him, he lashes out with teeth.
+When dogs fear something, it triggers the instinctive “fight or flight” response.
+Different dogs react differently to fear, and while some may try to run away, hide, or freeze, others may growl, bark and/or bite.
 Fear biters think they must fight their way out of the situation, and become so panicked they aren’t able to think in a reasonable manner.
-When the aggressive behavior makes the scary “thing” go away, the puppy learns that acting aggressively works and uses it time after time.
+When their aggressive behavior makes the scary “thing” go away, the dog learns that acting aggressively works and uses it time after time.

 Signs of Fear Aggression

-- Don’t stare.
+- Don’t stare and ask visitors not to look at your dog if it is afraid of strangers or certain people.
 Strong eye contact signals dominance and intensifies the intimidation.

-- The Bach Flower essence Rescue Remedy, available at health food stores, can help shy and fearful pets.
+- Calming additives, such as the Bach Flower essence Rescue Remedy, available at health food stores, can be a helpful supplement in combination with these other steps.
 Add several drops of the Rescue Remedy to the dog’s water.
-It won’t hurt the other pets to sip, too.
+It won’t hurt if the other pets sip it too.

 - Calming pheromones such as Comfort Zone DAP can help create a soothing environment for your dog.
 These can be purchased from pet product stores as a plug-in diffuser, or as a spray.